Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 A fashion photographer Johan Hellström achieved the impossible with Fabriken Furillen, as he converted the desolate landscape of an old gravel query into a romantic, cozy getaway.

-Because the gray lunar landscape only gets colored from some plants and pine trees.
-It's almost like driving into a black and white photograph.
+Because the gray lunar landscape only gets colored by some plants and pine trees, it's almost like driving into a black-and-white photograph.

 Marques de Riscal is located near the village of Elciego in the Spanish wine region of La Rioja.
 Surrounded by medieval walls and vineyards, the place has an almost fairytale-like feel.

 If you want to live underwater but can not dive, you can try Utter Inn on Lake Mälaren in Sweden.
-One kilometer from the shores there is a small floating cabin where the bedroom is in an "aquarium" under the water.
+One kilometer (0.6 miles) from the shores, there is a small floating cabin, the bedroom of which is in an "aquarium" under the water.

 The artist Mikael Genberg is behind this and the Woodpecker Hotel - a hotel at the top of a tree.